LocPham263/CMAN/README.md

 # CMAN: Cascaded Multi-scale Spatial Channel Attention-guided Network for Large 3D Deformable Registration of Liver CT Images
 By Xuan Loc Pham, Manh Ha Luu, Theo van Walsum, Hong Son Mai, Stefan Klein, Ngoc Ha Le, Duc Trinh Chu

+:rocket: 03/2023: Submitted to Medical Image Analysis journal \
+:rocket: 04/2023: Under review \
-The manuscript of CMAN is currently under review in Medical Image Analysis journal.
+:rocket: Updated 09/2023: The manuscript of CMAN is currently under review in Medical Image Analysis journal.
 We will update the review status soon.

 # Introduction
 CMAN is a deeplearning-based image registration platform, which is designed specifically to handle the large and complex deformations between images.
 We verified the performance of CMAN through extensive experiments on multi-source liver datasets.